CCliff8/Me/README.md

 - 👋 Hi, I’m @CCliff8
 - 👀 I’m interested in Data Science
-- 📫 You can reach me out at pepo.pietro68@gmail.com
+- 📫 You can reach me out on twitter @PCliff8